|

 Juicy, tender chicken every time.

-That said, you can make this recipe with leg quarter and/or drumsticks as well as thighs.
+That said, you can make this recipe with leg quarters and/or drumsticks as well as thighs.

 Ingredients for Lemon Garlic Chicken Thighs

 • Chicken thighs.
-I recommend skin-on chicken thighs, but you can also use boneless skinless chicken thighs as well.
+I recommend skin-on chicken thighs, but you can also use boneless skinless chicken thighs.

 • Butter